 When Talos boots without a configuration, such as when using the Talos ISO, it enters a limited maintenance mode and waits for a configuration to be provided.

-Alternatively, the Talos installer can be booted with the
+For example, Talos can be booted with the

 commandline argument set to an HTTP(s) URL from which it should receive its

-In cases where a PXE server can be available, this is much more efficient than
+Where a PXE server is available, this is much more efficient than

 manually configuring each node.

-If you do use this method, just note that Talos does require a number of other
+If you do use this method, note that Talos requires a number of other

 kernel commandline parameters.

-In either case, we need to generate the configuration which is to be provided.
+In any case, we need to generate the configuration which is to be provided:

-cluster-name is an arbitrary name for the cluster which will be used
+cluster-name is an arbitrary name for the cluster, used

 in your local client configuration as a label.

-It does not affect anything in the cluster itself, but it should be unique in the configuration on your local workstation.
+It should be unique in the configuration on your local workstation.

 selected from above.